A lot or a little?

 Is it any good?

-First-time author Whitaker Ringwald puts young characters in situations sure to make parents' blood run cold, from burglarizing the villains' motel room to running up room-service charges at a pricey hotel.
-But there's a madcap, cartoonish quality (augmented by the fact that one of the characters is developing online computer games) to the fast-moving plot that keeps things from getting too scary.
+Ringwald puts young characters in situations sure to make parents' blood run cold, but there's a madcap, cartoonish quality to the fast-moving plot that keeps things from getting too scary.
 Cousins/narrators Jax and Ethan are fresh, appealing, and often funny.
 Their very different voices help move the story along, keep it interesting, and provide insight.
 The first installment in a planned trilogy, The Secret Box solves some mysteries and leaves plenty for the sequel.

 Families can talk about why stories about finding one or both of your birth parents are so popular.
 What others have you read or seen in the movies?
 How do they turn out?